FailAcademy/learning/wdp-vancouver/_slides/week-01/04a-html-forms-audio-video.md

 ### How often do you shop online?

 When you fill out a form to make a purchase online, the **POST** method is used to send your payment information and allow a vendor to process your order with the data they receive.

 ---
+class: center, middle

+.large[
+   If you think about it, most websites today would be pretty boring if they didn't have forms!
+]

+---
 template: inverse